-PC supports Master Farmers during COVID-19 Pandemic
+Peace Corps Senegal supports Master Farmers during COVID-19 pandemic

-Master Farmers are considered to be critical resource people in their communities because of the knowledge they gain from Peace Corps Volunteers and staff on agricultural and agroforestry technologies, which they then demonstrate in their fields.
+Master Farmers are considered to be critical resources in their communities because of the knowledge they gain on agricultural and agroforestry technologies, which they then demonstrate in their fields.
 Neighboring farmers visit their fields frequently to see demonstrations, ask questions or advice for their own land, view implementation of demonstrated techniques, and access planting materials.
-Unfortunately, in the absence of Volunteers and due to COVID-related travel restrictions, Peace Corps does not have the field presence to provide on-site technical guidance to Master Farmers.
+Without Volunteers in the field due to COVID-19-related travel restrictions, the Peace Corps does not have the ability to provide on-site technical support to Master Farmers.

-This situation prompted our Agriculture team to organize regular phone/video calls with Master Farmers to support them with technical guidance until Volunteers return.
-In a creative twist, Peace Corps staff also produced videos by and for farmers, in their own languages, to support them to improve harvest, seed storage and vegetable nursery techniques.
-These videos allowed farmers to see solutions to their concerns and learn from other Master Farmers about what is working in their fields.
+This situation prompted our Agriculture team to organize regular phone and video calls with Master Farmers to support them with technical guidance until Volunteers return.
+In a creative twist, Peace Corps staff also produced videos by and for farmers – in their own languages – to improve harvest, seed storage and vegetable nursery techniques.
+These videos allowed farmers to find answers to their questions and learn from other Master Farmers about what is working in their fields.

-"With the Peace Corps video on good seed storage techniques, I was able to preserve my cowpea harvest this year and will use it for seed, food and income.”
+"With the Peace Corps video on good seed storage techniques, I was able to preserve my cowpea harvest this year and will use it for seed, food and income," she said.
 The team is already working on a new series of videos that farmers have requested.

-Peace Corps has also continued to provide critical inputs, delivering 139 mango and 162 citrus grafted seedlings to 20 Master Farmers in six regions of Senegal last year, and is currently preparing for the distribution of additional seeds for field crops and cashew ahead of the rainy season.
-These Master Farmers are working to disseminate sustainable agroforestry technologies to improve farm productivity and restore soil.
+Peace Corps has also continued to provide critical inputs, delivering 139 mango and 162 citrus-grafted seedlings to 20 Master Farmers in six regions of Senegal last year, and is currently preparing for the distribution of additional seeds for field crops and cashew ahead of the rainy season.
+Master Farmers are working to disseminate sustainable agroforestry technologies to improve farm productivity and restore soil.
 These inputs will help to improve genetic diversity of trees, which Master Farmers will share with neighbors, while also diversifying their own income through the sale of fruit and grafted seedlings.